XKaguya/RDPInterceptor/README.md

 ## `WebUI Management`

-### You can remotely manage the whitelist by connecting to port 5000 (HTTP)/5001 (HTTPS).
-HTTPS is preferred.
+You can remotely manage the whitelist by connecting to port 5000.

-### All the tasks you can perform using the program can also be done remotely.
+All the tasks you can perform using the program can also be done remotely.

-### You can also start only the web service.
+You can also start only the web service.

-### The WebUI is protected by a cookie.
+The WebUI is protected by a cookie.
 The default username and password are `admin/admin`.
 You can change this on the login page.

-### The cookie's lifespan is 10 minutes.
+The cookie's lifespan is 10 minutes.

-### Usernames and passwords are stored in `auth.xml`.
+Usernames and passwords are stored in `auth.xml`.
 Passwords are encrypted using the SHA-256 algorithm.

 ## `IP Whitelist`

-### Only specific IP addresses can make connections with the host.
+Only specific IP addresses can make connections with the host.

 # TODO

-## Custom RDP Port.

 ## More interception methods.